Here’s a list of some of the courses I’ve taught as instructor of record (recent syllabi linked):

 - Philosophy and Ethics, Huston-Tillotson University (taught seven times over two years, 2016-2017)

-I helped to run a year-long conference course for a group of UT undergraduates, and I’ve served as a mentor to individual undergraduate students, through UT’s pre-graduate school mentorship program.
+I’ve also engaged in pedagogical activities beyond the traditional classroom.
+At UNC, I convened a weekly undergraduate reading group on Arendt’s Crises of the Republic, in the backroom of a Chinese restaurant.
+At UT, I helped to run a year-long conference course on Hegel’s Phenomenology for a group of interested undergraduates, and I served as a volunteer mentor to individual undergraduate students, through UT’s pre-graduate school mentorship program.

-I also volunteer as an instructor at Eastside Memorial High School in Austin, Texas, through the Corrupt the Youth philosophy outreach program.
+I also volunteered as an instructor at Eastside Memorial High School in Austin, Texas, through the Corrupt the Youth philosophy outreach program.
 You can learn more about the program here.

 For a detailed teaching portfolio, including course evaluations, click here.